Note: Organizations and Workspaces are available only on the Team plan and above.

 Move to “Marketing Team” shared workspaceChoose this if:

-- ✅ Multiple people need to edit the same flow
+- ✅ Multiple people need to edit the same workflow

 - ✅ Team collectively maintains it